reg1z/docs/My Notes/NCAE 2025 Preparation 🛡️/NCAE AI Prompt.md

 **Other Details:**

 - The environment is hosted on a proxmox server we will be cloud-connected to.
 All endpoints are hosted on this proxmox instance.
+- Each host will have no more than 2GB of ram.
+- The Microtik router has only 1GB of ram.
+- Each host will have no more than a single processor core/thread.
 - We have noVNC access to all hosts.
 - We have SPICE access to all hosts except the Microtik Router.
 - "t" in the screenshot is a variable representing our team number, which will comprise some of our network/host addresses. .